MakaremHind/car-sensors-monitoring-application/README.md

 * `Delete Car Sensor Data`: Deletes car data from the database by ID.

 Each action's response will be displayed on the page in a dedicated response section for easy debugging and API testing.

 ---
+## Build tool-specific configuration files
+### Code Formatting with Prettier

+This project uses Prettier for code formatting to ensure a consistent style across the codebase.
+The Prettier configuration is defined in the .prettierrc file as follows:

+* singleQuote: false – Double quotes will be used for strings.
+* semi: true – Semicolons are added at the end of statements.
+* tabWidth: 2 – Code indentation is set to 2 spaces.
+* trailingComma: "es5" – Trailing commas are added where valid in ES5 (e.g., arrays, objects).
+* bracketSpacing: true – Spaces are added between brackets in object literals.
+* arrowParens: "avoid" – Parentheses are omitted for single-argument arrow functions.

+### Code Linting with ESLint
+The project uses ESLint to maintain code quality.
+The configuration, defined in eslint.config.mjs, is tailored for Node.js and includes both recommended and custom rules.

+Key Configuration Details
+- Base Config: Starts with recommended ESLint settings from `@eslint/js`.
+- Files: Targets all `.js` files.
+- Language Options: (sourceType: "module" for ES modules, ecmaVersion: "latest" for modern JavaScript, globals: Includes Node.js globals (`e.g.`, require, process)).
+- Rules: Warns on unused variables, Enforces double quotes and semicolons, Allows console statements.

+---
 ## Versioning